 From Our Alumni

-Working at Mayyim Hayyim has been a tremendous experience for me both personally and professionally.
-Over the past year, I have managed projects for the fall and spring fundraising benefits; directed the Personnel Committee in the creation of the organization's Employee Handbook; prepared financial documents for presentation at Board of Directors and Committee meetings; and written a grant for a new program to be launched in Spring 2010.
-Empowered by the talented, passionate group of women with whom I work, and strengthened by the diverse skill set I have acquired during my time at Mayyim Hayyim, I am that much more confident in my abilities and my potential moving forward in my career."
+"Working at Mayyim Hayyim was a tremendous experience for me both personally and professionally.
+I managed projects for the fall and spring fundraising benefits; directed the Personnel Committee in the creation of the organization's Employee Handbook; prepared financial documents for presentation at Board of Directors and Committee meetings; and wrote a grant for a new program.
+Empowered by the talented, passionate group of women with whom I worked, and strengthened by the diverse skill set I acquired, I became that much more confident in my abilities and my potential moving forward in my career."

-Jenny Kibrit '09 MA/MBA
+Jenny Kibrit '09

 Program & Administrative Associate, Joshua Venture, NYC

 "Fieldwork at Hornstein gives students the opportunity to find synergy between the classroom and the Boston Jewish community.
 I was able to pinpoint specific skill sets I wanted to improve and use the fieldwork experience as a catalyst for growth in professional and educational settings."

 Jordan Fruchtman '08